circleci/realitycheck/README.md

 To run realitycheck, fork the repository and start building it on your installation of CircleCI.
 See [Using realitycheck to validate your CircleCI installation](https://support.circleci.com/hc/en-us/articles/360011235534), in the CircleCI Support Center, for details on forking the project and building it on your CircleCI installation.

-Descriptions of the three workflows follow.
+Descriptions of the three workflows follow.  **Please note setup instructions required below**

 ### `resource_class` workflow